 Install and Start Grafana

-In this lecture, I will first install Grafana, and then start it.
+In this lecture, I will manually install Grafana on an Ubuntu 20.04, and then start it.

 sudo apt update

 Then ensure that the dependencies for Grafana are installed.